TCBE2K/ambient-weather-discord-bot/README.md

 ## Setup

-1. Create the .env file with the following syntax:
+1. Create the .env file with the following syntax, and set the variables:
 ```
 DISCORD_TOKEN=
 AMBIENT_WEATHER_API_KEY=